textcreationpartnership/A03406/README.md

 ##Content Summary##

 #####Front#####
-THE GLVTTONS FEAVER.VVritten by Thomas Bancroft.LONDON, Printed by Iohn Norton, for William Cooke, a

 1. To the nobly accomplisht Gentleman, Wolstan Dixie, Esquire.

 1. To his friend Mr. Bancroft, on his Poeme stil'd, The Gluttons Feauer.